Anthony Crolla: Prizefighter

 In September 2012, Crolla entered the Prize-Fighter Series for lightweights.
 The tournament took place on 6 October at the Liverpool Olympia.
 Entering the tournament, Crolla was the favourite to win.
 A day earlier it was announced that Crolla would fight Stephen Jennings in the quarter finals.
 Crolla won the fight after 3 rounds in what many felt was the best display of the night.
 Crolla reached the semi-final stage, losing a very close points decision that could have gone either way to Gary Sykes.
 Sykes went on to lose to Terry Flanagan in the final.

 Crolla vs. Farrell

 Kieran Farrell was at the time a young up and coming prospect that had beaten the 14 opponents put before him.
 His new promoter Dave Coldwell fancied his fighters chances against Crolla, feeling he may be on the slide.
 Crolla beat Farrell; just after the final bell Farrell collapsed and was rushed to hospital.
 He had had a brain injury during the contest and would no longer be able to box.

-Career from 2013–2014
+Career from 2013 to 2014

 Crolla vs. Matthews II

 A rematch between Crolla and Matthews took place on 30 March 2013.
 The fight ended in draw, with one judge scoring the fight 115-115, whilst the remaining two gave Crolla and Matthews 115-113 apiece.
 Crolla started the fight very cautious and allowed Matthews to score without much reply.
 The middle rounds were closer and Crolla took the later rounds.